Myndex/SAPC-APCA/documentation/CONTRIBUTING.md

 ### Reporting Bugs

-Regsardless of the repo, bugs should be reported in the https://github.com/Myndex/SAPC-APCA/issues tab.
+Regardless of the repo, bugs should be reported in the https://github.com/Myndex/SAPC-APCA/issues tab.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.